wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 converted back into text.
 This is why sometimes you might see slightly odd word splits in responses, especially with technical terms or rare words.

-#### Embedding Models
+#### Embeddings

 At the input side of almost all LLMs is something called an embedding layer.
 This component turns tokens into dense vectors that capture the semantic meaning of the text.
-It's interesting because it can represent the relationships between words in a mathematical space.
+These are called embeddings or embedding vectors.
+Embedding vectors are interesting because they can represent the relationships between words in a mathematical space.

-The embedding layer isn't just a random part of the model – it's trained on vast amounts of text to understand how words relate to each other based on their context.
+The embedding layer isn't just a random part of the model – it's trained on vast amounts of text to understand how words relate to each other based on how they are used.
 Think of it as a map where similar words or concepts are located close to each other.

 You'll work directly with embeddings later when we implement the Retrieval Augmented Generation (RAG) pattern in Chapter 5.
 For now, just know that they're important for how